wix-incubator/promote-gallery-exam/README.md

 ### Bonus #2
 Images: When the user loads many images, the browser can become slow and sometime stuck altogether.
-How woule you solve this?
+How would you solve this?

 ## Tips / Notes
 - All the code you'll change / add will be in the `/src/components` folder.